Community and Philanthropy Partnerships Week

-In 2016, nineteen community groups in urban and rural areas are sharing just over $152,000 in grants to help celebrate and communicate the power of partnerships during this year’s Community and Philanthropy Partnerships Week, which will be held from 5-11 December 2016.
+This year, 20 community groups in urban and rural areas shared $160,000 in grants to help celebrate and communicate building stronger communities together during Community and Philanthropy Partnerships Week (CPPW).

-Each of the projects funded shines the spotlight on the many diverse ways that community groups are making an impact in their communities, with support from philanthropic partners.
+Each of the projects funded shone a spotlight on the many diverse ways that community groups are making an impact in their communities, with support from philanthropic partners.

-Community groups are encouraged to hold a celebration during the Week, even if they didn’t receive a grant.
+Community groups were encouraged to hold a celebration during the Week, even if they didn't receive a grant.